-The chat function is only open during the housekeeping introductions and conclusion of the webinar-it is turned off during your actual presentation, where the audience will be encouraged to use the Q&A feature to send questions to the presenter.
+The chat function is turned off for all OAA webinars.
+The audience will be encouraged to use the Q&A feature to send questions to the presenter.
 OAA staff may use the chat function, however, to communicate with the audience and encourage them to participate in polls or use Q&A.